marijnh/Eloquent-JavaScript/15_event.md

 {{index "requestAnimationFrame function", "event handling", timeline, "script (HTML tag)"}}

-In the context of the event loop, as discussed in [Chapter ?](async), event handlers are similar to notifications of other asynchronous events.
+In the context of the event loop, as discussed in [Chapter ?](async), browser event handlers behave like other asynchronous notifications.
 They are scheduled when the event occurs, but must wait for other scripts that are running to finish before they get a chance to run.

 The fact that events can only be processed when nothing else is running means that, if the event loop is tied up with other work, any interaction with the page (which happens through events) will be delayed until there's time to process it.
-So if you schedule too much work, either with long-running event handlers or with short-running ones that fire very often, the page will become slow and cumbersome to use.
+So if you schedule too much work, either with long-running event handlers or with lots of short-running ones, the page will become slow and cumbersome to use.

 For cases where you _really_ do want to do some time-consuming thing in the background without freezing the page, browsers provide